Component Parts & Assembly

 When the remote is used to lock the boot there is a click, although this could not be heard all the time the door was stuck closed.

-On this occasion it appears the lock was just jammed due to the setting of the fittings possibly being too tight or even mis-aligned, however there will be cases where the lock will need to be replaced, even in those circumstances you have first to get the boot open, before you can attempt a repair or fit replacement parts.
+On this occasion it appears the lock was just jammed due to the setting of the fittings possibly being too tight or even miss-aligned, however there will be cases where the lock will need to be replaced, even in those circumstances you have first to get the boot open, before you can attempt a repair or fit replacement parts.
 It is hoped these photo's and words will help you do just that.

-*The total of damaged parts that needed replacement were the scuff plate Part number 168 693 0291 or 0391 dependent on the colour required Slate grey beige, and the three studs that secure the plastic plate situated on the bottom underside edge of the boot lid (when closed)
+dependent on the colour required Slate Grey beige, and the three studs that secure the plastic plate situated on the bottom underside edge of the boot lid (when closed)

 The boot lock

-As well as being operated by the key blade the boot lock is operated by the vacuum system, which is created in the yellow pipe which is attached to the vacuum unit, this lock is a sophisticated piece of equipment, whether there need to be quite so many moving parts to a boot lock is any bodies guess, photo 2 shows the mechanism 'locked'.
+As well as being operated by the key blade the boot lock is operated by the vacuum system, which is created in the yellow pipe which is attached to the vacuum unit, this lock is a sophisticated piece of equipment, whether there need to be quite so many moving parts to a boot lock is any bodies guess, photo shows the mechanism 'locked'.

 Boot lining